Where can I give birth

 Inpatient induction of labour

 Inductions of labour are either carried out on Turpin Suite (antenatal ward) or Delivery Suite, depending on the reason for your induction.
-You will be asked to come to the designated area at 8 o’ clock in the morning for monitoring and to start the induction process, which may take in excess of 24 hours.
+You will be asked to come to the designated area at 08.00 in the morning for monitoring and to start the induction process, which may take in excess of 24 hours.

 Once you are in established labour, or if you require a hormone drip to stimulate the contractions, you will be transferred to a room on the delivery suite.
 You can have up to two birth supporters with you on the Delivery Suite.
 You will also have a designated midwife to provide you with care, support and advice.

-Please see our induction of labour leaflet for more information.
+Please read our Induction of labour leaflet for more information.

 Elective caesarean section